 China is a fascinating vacation destination for the whole family.
 The world’s oldest continuous civilization can’t be categorized or summarized in a few paragraphs, let alone a few pages.
 Diversity is the keyword here, and expect to see a vast difference in geography, culture, language and gastronomy across the vast nation.

-SAS flies to China via Oslo, Copenhagen or Stockholm (depending on route) from Chicago and Los Angeles.
+SAS flies to China via Oslo, Copenhagen or Stockholm (depending on route) from Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Washington DC.
 With daily departures from multiple locations, you can easily find a departure to suit your travel plans.
 Book early to save on airfare and when you choose SAS, enjoy a 24-hour right of revocation on your flight tickets and online check-in 22 hours prior to departure.
 Passengers on intercontinental flights can enjoy food and drinks on board.
-In addition, Wi-Fi is available for a small fee.
+In addition, WiFi is available for a small fee.
 We look forward to welcoming you on board!

 If you are travelling with children under 2 years (without own seat) they fly either free of charge or with a 90% discount on the flight portion of the ticket price, depending on the destination.
 Children from 2-11 years get a 25% discount.
 The discounts do not apply to taxes and fees.

 The Chinese culture